 What analysts say:

-Buy, sell, or hold?: Analysts think investors should stand pat on Terex with 12 of 17 analysts rating it hold.
-Analysts don't like Terex as much as competitor Manitowoc overall.
-Six out of 13 analysts rate Manitowoc a buy compared to five of 17 for Terex.
-While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.
+- Buy, sell, or hold?: Analysts think investors should stand pat on Terex with 10 of 16 analysts rating it hold.
+Analysts don't like Terex as much as competitor Manitowoc Company overall.
+Eight out of 13 analysts rate Manitowoc Company a buy compared to six of 16 for Terex.
+Analysts still rate the stock a hold, but they are a bit more wary about it compared to three months ago.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 98.7% awarding it an outperform rating.
-The community at large agrees with the All-Stars with 96.9% granting it a rating of outperform.
-Fools are keen on Terex and haven't been shy with their opinions lately, logging 386 posts in the past 30 days.
+CAPS All-Stars are solidly supporting the stock, with 98.8% assigning it an "outperform" rating.
+The community at large is in line with the All-Stars, with 95.5% awarding it a rating of "outperform."
+Fools are gung-ho about Terex and haven't been shy with their opinions lately, logging 388 posts in the past 30 days.
 Even with a robust four out of five stars, Terex's CAPS rating falls a little short of the community's upbeat outlook.